Generic Name: amlodipine/atorvastatin (am-LOE-di-peen/a-TOR-va-STAT-in)

 Diarrhea; dizziness; drowsiness; flushing; headache; mild joint pain; mild stomach pain; nausea; stomach upset; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; change in the amount of urine produced or increased urination; changes in vision; chest, jaw, or arm pain; confusion; fainting; fast, slow, or irregular heartbeat; memory problems; mental or mood problems (eg, depression); muscle aches, pain, tenderness, or weakness, especially with fever, unusual tiredness, or general body discomfort; one-sided weakness; persistent pain, soreness, redness, or swelling of a tendon or joint; red, swollen, blistered, or peeling skin; severe or persistent dizziness or light-headedness; severe stomach or back pain (with or without nausea or vomiting); shortness of breath; slurred speech; sudden, severe nausea or vomiting; swelling of the hands, arms, feet, or legs; symptoms of liver problems (eg, dark urine; pale stools; severe or persistent nausea, loss of appetite, or stomach pain; unusual tiredness; yellowing of the skin or eyes); tender, bleeding, or swollen gums; tremor; unexplained weight gain; unusual sweating; weakness; worsening angina pain (eg, longer, more often, more severe).
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; change in the amount of urine produced or increased urination; changes in vision; chest, jaw, or arm pain; confusion; fainting; fast, slow, or irregular heartbeat; memory problems; mental or mood problems (eg, depression); muscle aches, pain, tenderness, or weakness, especially with fever, unusual tiredness, or general body discomfort; one-sided weakness; persistent pain, soreness, redness, or swelling of a tendon or joint; red, swollen, blistered, or peeling skin; severe or persistent dizziness or light-headedness; severe stomach or back pain (with or without nausea or vomiting); shortness of breath; slurred speech; stiff muscles, tremors, or muscle movements that are not normal; sudden, severe nausea or vomiting; swelling of the hands, arms, feet, or legs; symptoms of liver problems (eg, dark urine; pale stools; severe or persistent nausea, loss of appetite, or stomach pain; unusual tiredness; yellowing of the skin or eyes); tender, bleeding, or swollen gums; tremor; unexplained weight gain; unusual sweating; weakness; worsening angina pain (eg, longer, more often, more severe).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.